 Small businesses just don’t have the resources at hand to prevent a loss or to even know if and when it is occurring but that doesn’t mean we shouldn’t try.
+Is your small business at risk of employee fraud?
 Take a look at this list of questions and things to consider when assessing small business vulnerability risks of employee fraud.

 - Do you have written policies and procedures about how to handle bank account and cash activities and who performs what tasks?